EtchedPixels/CC6303/README.md

 ## Status

+The basic structure is now reasonably functional.
+You can "make" and "make install" to get a complete compiler/assembler/linker/tools that appear to generate actual binaries.

 Simple code appears to be producing valid looking if not very good code.
 Lots of more complicating things will blow up.